loki3/loki-pl1/README.md

 :square @doc ."
 Compute the square of a number
 ```

 The following example shows metadata being attached to function parameters to aid in pattern matching.
+Note that : is a function that adds metadata to a key describing the data type to use during pattern matching.

 ```
 // function will only be called if parameter is a number